chironbang/PinnDrifters/README.md

 # PinnDrifters

-This repository contains the code used for the experiments in the paper.
+This repository contains the code used for the experiments in the paper:

+Chiron Bang, Ali Salem Altaher, Hanqi Zhuang, et al. Physics-Informed Neural Networks to Reconstruct Surface Velocity Field from Drifter Data.
+ESS Open Archive .
+May 13, 2024.

 To install all the required packages, please follow the guide [here](https://github.com/isds-neu/EQDiscovery).